jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 <img src="/assets/dl/p2.png" style="border:none;width:60%">
 </div>

 As we observe before, there are many solutions to the problem but in order to have a very close fit, the coefficient in our training parameters tends to have larger magnitude.
-For example, if we set $$ c_{2} $$ ... $$ c_{5} $$ to 0 or very close to 0, we have a very simple straight line model.

 $$
 ||c|| = \sqrt{(c_5^2 + c_3^2 + c_3^2 + c_2^2 + c_1^2 + c_{0}^2)}
 $$

+For example, if we set $$ c_{2} $$ ... $$ c_{5} $$ to 0 or very close to 0, we have a very simple straight line model.
 To encourage our training not to be too agressive to overfit the training data, we add a penalty in our cost function to penalize large magnitude.

 $$
 J = \text{mean square error} + \lambda \cdot ||W||
 $$

-Techniques to discourage overfitting is called regularization.
-Here we introduce another hyper parameter called **regularization factor** $$ \lambda $$ to penalize overfitting.
+Techniques to discourage overfitting is called **regularization**.
+Here we introduce another hyper parameter called regularization factor $$ \lambda $$ to penalize overfitting.

 In this example, we use a L2 norm (**L2 regularization**)
 $$ ||W|| $$
-(the magnitude of the vector) as the penality.
+ as the penality.

 After many try and error, we pick $$ \lambda $$ to be 1.
-With the regularization, our model make prediction closer to the training data with the same number of iterations.
+With the regularization, our model make better prediction with the same number of iterations and data point as in our first try.

 <div class="imgcap">
 <img src="/assets/dl/p3.png" style="border:none;width:60%">
 </div>

 Like other hyper parameter for training, the process is try and error.
-In fact we use a very high
-$$
-\lambda
-$$
-in this problem because there are not too many trainable parameters in our model, and we do know that the model is overfit when we visualize the data.
-But in real life, the value is lower and needs a lot of try and error similar to tuning other hyper parameters.
+In fact we use a relative high $$ \lambda $$ in this problem because there are not too many trainable parameters in our model.
+In most real life problems, $$ \lambda $$ is lower because we are dealing with much higher number of trainable parameters.

-There are another interesting point we notice in the loss value during training.
-The loss may suddenly go up sharply and drop to previous valye after a few thousand iterations.
+There is another interesting observation during training.
+The loss may jump up sharply and drop to previous value after a few thousand iterations.
 ```
 Iteration 87000 [2.5431744485195127]
 Iteration 88000 [2.525734745522529]